reactioncommerce/reaction-docs/public-docs/graphql-developing.md

 }
 ```

 Keep in mind that sometimes a zero `modifiedCount` or `deletedCount` might be because nothing matched your query, and depending on the situation, this may not be an error.
+If you foresee this situation, you can opt to check `matchedCount` instead.

 ## Optimizing GraphQL resolvers